-There are Urgent Projects…and Then There’s Emisor Oriente
+(English) There are Urgent Projects…and Then There’s Emisor Oriente

 After visiting Mexico City’s Emisor Oriente Wastewater Tunnel, I realized something: there are urgent projects, and then there are URGENT PROJECTS.
 Túnel Emisor Oriente, often abbreviated to TEO by those involved, is the latter.
-We visited the site in 2011 to see the assembly of an EPB and learn about why the project is so important.

 On a good day with light traffic, the jobsite is about an hour’s drive away from the Distrito Federal, the downtown zone of Mexico’s capital city.
 Our first day, I noticed how the high rise buildings and restaurants slowly dissolved into ramshackle huts as we drove further from the city to an area known as Ecatepec.
 Approaching the site, we crossed a bridge in our SUV that spanned an extremely slow moving grayish brown river (more about this soon).